praveenprabharavindran/agents-intensive-capstone-2025/README.md

 ## Executive Summary

-The Six Hats Solver uses autonomous agents to replicate Edward de Bono’s structured thinking methodology.
-Each “hat” acts as a specialized cognitive module, enabling AI to provide deeper, more diverse, and more actionable insights than a single‑model approach.
-This system improves decision quality by combining critical reasoning, creativity, emotional awareness, and structured synthesis.
+The Six Hats Solver uses intelligent autonomous agents inspired by Edward de Bono’s Six Thinking Hats framework.
+While this project draws conceptual inspiration from de Bono’s work, it is an independent software implementation and is not an official, endorsed, or fully faithful reproduction of the original methodology.
+Each “hat” functions as a specialized cognitive lens, enabling richer, more diverse, and more actionable insights than a single-model response.
+This system enhances decision‑making by integrating critical reasoning, creativity, emotional awareness, and structured synthesis.

 ## Table of Contents